 Many of them survived into the 1970s but more on that later.

 In the 1960s you had to pay 58 guineas for a TV - yes folks, not pounds, shillings and pence but guineas!
-Not many people purchased a television outright, preferring to rent one instead.
+Most people just rented one.

 But television was hugely popular - if you could get a decent signal!
 My mum's friend had a cheap TV set in the living room with an aerial hung on the wall.
 My mum says their reception was fantastic - the tiny screen showed a perfect picture, the aerial was made of a bicycle frame...without the wheels and pedals - difficult to imagine but absolutely true!

 Comedy Shows In The 1960s